FortneyMFG/AgOpenGPS-Nexus/README.md

 - **AI-assisted evolution.** Nexus treats every artifact—code, docs, packaging, and automation—as something an AI helper can draft while humans review and steer.
 - **CM5-first hardware plan.** A Raspberry Pi Compute Module 5 (or Pi 5) is positioned to replace both the Teensy on an All-In-One (AIO) board and the traditional Windows tablet by hosting the entire AOG stack with one or more HDMI/DSI touch displays.
-- **Runs where you are.** The same stack operates on Linux or Windows laptops and desktops, and it remains compatible with existing AIO hardware through USB, Ethernet, or CAN links.
+- **Runs how you want.** The same stack operates on Linux or Windows tablets, laptops and desktops, and it remains compatible with existing AIO hardware through USB, Ethernet, or CAN links.
 - **AOG-Link V1 bridge.** Nexus modernizes the legacy UDP PGN link (AOG-Link V0) with nanopb messaging and optional MQTT/MQTT-SN transport while keeping the V0 protocol available for drop-in compatibility.
 - **Composable everything.** Every service is a replaceable block that communicates through efficient gRPC contracts, letting operators enable, disable, or swap plugins without rewriting the core.

-## Modular Architecture
+## Modular Architecture (Slightly Simplified)

 ```mermaid
 flowchart TD